abunusaybah1/requirement-analysis/README.md

 - Booking transactions must be logged and auditable to allow tracing of changes by admins.

 - The system should support caching of frequent queries (e.g., room availability) to improve speed and reduce database load (as in the article where caching with Redis is mentioned).

+# Acceptance Criteria

+Acceptance Criteria define when a feature is complete and acceptable.
+They guide development, testing, and ensure user satisfaction.

+Example – Checkout Feature:

+- User reviews booking before payment.

+- Secure payment is processed.

+- Success → confirmation + email.

+- Failure → error shown, booking stays pending.